HTTP-APIs/hydra-python-agent-gui/README.md

 ```
 sudo ./redis_setup.sh # <- Might be necessary to uso sudo
 ```
+### Running hydrus server
+Since this is an API Client, we need an appropriate hydrus server to query to.
+To setup a localhost follow the instructions at https://github.com/HTTP-APIs/hydrus#demo.

 ### Running the GUI
 If you've installed the Requirements and have the proper Redis running you can simply: